ginnypx1/NameThatTruck/README.md

 Already built:
 - A simple version of "Name That Truck" using a set of construction trucks.
-- Selecting the correct truck shows you a new screen with a gif of that truck working.
+- Selecting the correct truck shows you a new screen with a close-up of that truck working.
+- From the close-up picture of the truck, you can select **See More Trucks!** and segue to a view of many photos of the same kind of truck fetched with the Flicker API and stored in Core Data.

 To do:
-- Add the segue to the truck photos and the call to the Flickr API.
-- Persist the photos for each truck in Core Data to allow toddlers to enjoy the app in an offline mode.
+- Segue from the photo view all the way back to the main game, skipping the interim video view.
 - Add the audio prompts
+- Add a soundtrack to the menu screen
 - Add a main menu screen to allow the user to select from four different version of the game: Emergency Trucks, Construction Trucks, City Trucks and All Trucks.
+- Return SwiftyGif and the gifs into the mix
 - General design
 - Icon and launch screen design
 - Animated Transitions